- Two attorneys seek to replace Alex Gardner as Lane County District Attorney

-Gusset is the only American to win the prestigious gold medal at what is termed “the Olympics of violin making,” the International Triennale Competition of Stringed Instrument Making, held every three years in Cremona, Italy.
+Gusset is the only American to win the prestigious gold medal for violin at what is termed “the Olympics of violin making,” the International Triennale Competition of Stringed Instrument Making, held every three years in Cremona, Italy.

-But Douglas, who didn’t venture into the craft until his late 30s, and didn’t have the luxury of attending violin-making school, says, “I know where I am in the pecking order.
-You have to pay homage and be realistic about where you fit in.”
+But Douglas, who didn’t venture into the craft until his late 30s, and didn’t have the luxury of attending a 4 year violin-making school, says, “I know where I am in the pecking order.
+You have to pay homage and be realistic about where you fit in. ”

-Douglas sells his violins through his website (leroydouglasviolins.com) and word of mouth and a representative in the San Francisco Bay area; buyers do come from all over the country.
+Douglas sells his violins through his website, word of mouth and a representative in the San Francisco Bay area; buyers do come from all over the country.

 “It’s not an easy sell,” he says.
 “People basically have to come to you.”

-Douglas currently has four violins in his inventory, displayed prominently in a glass case in his studio.
+Douglas currently has four violins in his inventory, hanging prominently in a glass display case in his studio.

 “I’m not about quantity,” he says.
 “I’m really about quality in workmanship, and quality in sound & playability".

 Just fiddling about

 After being a player, Douglas entered into making in the 1990s by taking an introduction to instrument-making class at Lane Community College.
 He started by making a scroll.

 “I reckoned, if I could figure that part out, I could figure the rest of it out,” Douglas says.
-With large, workmanlike hands, he’s a big man, standing 6-foot-4, and wears knee-length, cutoff blue jeans.
+With large, workmanlike hands, he’s a big man, standing 6-foot-4, and wearing knee-length, cutoff blue jeans.
 "In retrospect," he says "carving a scroll is the most straight forward part of violin making."

-Douglas was born and raised in Carbondale, home to Southern Illinois University, which Douglas attended and where he eventually obtained a bachelor’s degree in botany.
+Douglas was born and raised in Carbondale, IL home to Southern Illinois University, which Douglas attended and where he eventually obtained a bachelor’s degree in botany.
 He says he began teaching himself to play the fiddle and other instruments, especially “old-time Appalachia” music, during his college days in the late ’70s.